-Ms. Rodland is the founder and artistic director of "If Music Be the Food...", a benefit concert series created in 2009 to increase awareness and support for the hungry through the sharing of great music.
+Ms. Rodland is the founder of "If Music Be the Food...", a benefit concert series created in 2009 to increase awareness and support for the hungry in the local community through the sharing of great music.
 Teaching music students about the importance of utilizing their art for service in their communities is also part of the series’ mission.
 "If Music Be the Food..." is a fully volunteer endeavor; all of the musicians donate their services, the venues donate the performance spaces, and audience members bring food or cash donations for the local food bank as the price of admission.
-"If Music Be the Food..." has inspired other prominent musicians in the US to implement initiatives based on this concept in their own communities.
+"If Music Be the Food..." has inspired other prominent musicians to implement initiatives based on this concept in their own communities.